Israel To Outlaw Filming Of Soldiers

-Rights groups frequently film Israeli soldiers on duty, documenting abuse, so the ultra-nationalist Yisrael Beitenu party in Prime Minister Benjamin Netanyahu’s governing coalition has decided to put an end to the practice, Reuters new agency reports.
+Rights groups frequently film Israeli soldiers on duty, documenting abuse, so the ultra-nationalist Yisrael Beitenu party in Prime Minister Benjamin Netanyahu’s governing coalition has decided to put an end to the practice, Reuters news agency reports.

 “Israeli soldiers are under constant attack by Israel haters and supporters of terrorism who look constantly to degrade and sully them.
 We will put an end to this.”